-- Compares ARC performance targets to estimated results reported by the projects of the 13 Appalachian states; - Summarizes the findings of ARC-initiated evaluations and project verification; and - Describes unmet performance targets and explains why those targets were not met, and, if targets are impractical or infeasible, identifies steps to be taken to address the problem.
+- Compares ARC performance targets to initial estimates reported by the projects of the 13 Appalachian states; - Summarizes the findings of ARC-initiated evaluations and project verification; and - Describes unmet performance targets and explains why those targets were not met, and, if targets are impractical or infeasible, identifies steps to be taken to address the problem.

-The five strategic investment goals from ARC's 2016-2020 strategic plan, Investing in Appalachia's Future, were used to evaluate performance in FY 2018.
+The five strategic investment goals from ARC's 2016-2020 strategic plan, Investing in Appalachia's Future, were used to evaluate performance in FY 2019.

-This report presents an overview of the Appalachian Regional Commission; the methodology used to monitor project outcomes in compliance with the GPRA; ARC's strategic investment goals and action objectives; performance targets and results for FY 2018 and for each of the five prior fiscal years, where applicable; the results of project verification; the results of program evaluation; progress toward the ARC vision; and cumulative progress toward five-year performance targets.
+This report presents an overview of the Appalachian Regional Commission; the methodology used to monitor project outcomes in compliance with the GPRA; ARC's strategic investment goals and action objectives; performance targets and initial estimates for FY 2019 and for each of the five prior fiscal years, where applicable; the results of project verification; the results of program evaluation; progress toward the ARC vision; and cumulative progress toward five-year performance targets.